-Phytoplankton have some of the same features as plants that grow on the land (terrestrial plants) but they have many other differences.
-The term phytoplankton is a broad one, it refers to all photoautotrophic microorganisms in water-based food webs.
+Phytoplankton have some of the same features as plants that grow on land (terrestrial plants), but they have many other differences.
+The term phytoplankton is a broad one; it refers to all photoautotrophic microorganisms in water-based food webs.
 They are very diverse, including protistan eukaryotes and both eubacterial and archaebacterial prokaryotes.
 The most important groups are diatoms, cyanobacteria, and dinoflagellates.

 Most phytoplankton is too small to be seen by the human eye, without the help of a microscope.
 But, when there are large numbers, the surface of the water can change colors due to the presence of chlorophyll.